Powerlearnproject/se-assignment-day-2-git-and-github-karungar/README.md

 * Where users can get help with your project
 * Who maintains and contributes to the project
 ### How README helps in collaboration
-1. Gives clarity
+1. Gives clarity of the project's purpose, functionality, and how to use it.
-2. Helps onboarding
+2. Helps onboarding new team members as they can understand easily and quickly the projects purpose and how to contribute.
-3. Community Engagements
+3. It tells potential users and contributors what your project does and why they should care and potentially attract a community of enthusiasts thus leading to project growth and improvements.
-4. Helps in problem solving
+4. Helps in problem solving as it often contains troubleshooting tips, FAQs, and other resources that can help users and contributors solve problems independently.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?